abhinav/git-spice/doc/src/guide/branch.md

 Where `COMMIT` is a reference to a commit in the branch's history, and `NAME` is the name of the new branch.

+If running in non-interactive mode and the branch has already been submitted for review, it will be left assigned to the original branch.

 ## Moving branches around